 Telehealth also helps care providers who visit patients in their homes or assisted care facilities connect with providers for more comprehensive care.
 It can even bring care to some of the most remote and underserved communities in the world.

-How Can Telehealth Contribute to Care During COVID-19?
+How Telehealth Contributed to Care During COVID-19

-Once a patient has tested positive for COVID-19, two things become critical: isolation and consistent, close monitoring of symptoms.
+Once a patient tested positive for COVID-19, two things become critical: isolation and consistent, close monitoring of symptoms.
 Care provided via video conference paired with data-capturing medical devices integrated with telehealth software and delivery systems, allows providers to capture vitals, oxygen saturation, respiratory functions, and heart and lung sounds without having to transport the patient outside their home or care facility.

 How the Telehealth Visit Works